2 nights starting from

 Day 1: Arrive independently at the Hilton Grosvenor Glasgow from 15.00.
 This evening there will be a private dinner with wine and a talk by Robin Cairns: 'Charles Rennie Mackintosh – Conjurer and Magician'.

-Day 2: House for an Art Lover, Kelvingrove, Hunterian Art Gallery and private dinner at the Glasgow Art Club.
+Day 2: House for an Art Lover, Scotland Street School, lunch at Mackintosh at the Willow, Hunterian Art Gallery and private dinner at the Glasgow Art Club.

-Day 3: Hill House, Scotland Street School and Queens Cross Church.
+Day 3: The Hill House, Kelvingrove and Queens Cross Church.

 NB: Exact itinerary may vary according to changes in opening times and schedules for some of the smaller Mackintosh sites, which are currently under review.